Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

 a note on the chocolate: quality really does matter here. this is essentially a chocolate batter with a little bit of flour and an egg, so the chocolate is carrying almost the entire flavour. i use a 70% refined sugar free dark chocolate and the difference between a good quality bar and a supermarket own-brand one is very noticeable in the final cookie. it is worth the splurge in this case!

-a very special thank you goes to a reader who suggested that i add in the cocoa powder after the butter and chocolate are melted as it helps bring out the richness and flavour! (thank you Sophie <3) both methods work, so try it out and see what you prefer!
+a very special thank you goes to a reader who suggested that i add in the cocoa powder after the butter and chocolate are melted as it helps bring out the richness and flavour! (thank you Sophie!) both methods work, so try it out and see what you prefer! it's a small tweak but it does make a difference to how chocolatey and intense the final cookie tastes. so try both versions and see what you prefer!

 Frequently Asked Questions